Metimol1/VisionCraft/README.md

 - `refiner` (string) (optional: default is `no_refiner`) - one of the available img2img refiners

 > [!IMPORTANT]
-> If you want to try img2img model with musk parameter online, you can try on the [official VisionCraft website](https://inpaint.visioncraft.top)
+> If you want to try img2img model with mask parameter online, you can try on the [official VisionCraft website](https://inpaint.visioncraft.top)

 #### Request Example:
 ```